bgord623/Practicum-2/README.md

 **Scoring**

-Scoring focused on financial performance and accuracy score during the test data timeframe (1/3/23 – 4/19/23).
+Scoring is focused on financial performance and accuracy score during the test data timeframe (1/3/23 – 4/19/23).
 - Financial performance reflects the difference in percentage points between the TSLA stock performance and strategy performance
 - Accuracy score is the number of correct predictions divided by the number of total predictions